jlan84/linear-algebra-assignment/individual.md

-Include your answers to this morning's exercies in `individual.py`.
+Include your answers to this morning's exercises in `individual.py`.

 This morning we will revisit some linear algebra using the numpy library in python.